Do you ever get questions about whether you accept Apple Pay as a payment method on your order forms?

 We often reach for our credit cards to make purchases because of the loyalty points or cash back earnings.
 Apple has this covered too.
 The Apple Card, Apple’s credit card, is deeply integrated into the Wallet app and Apple Pay, giving users 2 percent cash back on all Apple Pay purchases made with the Apple Card.

 Last, you won’t have to worry about additional fees with Apple Pay.
-JotForm never charges transaction fees, so you pay only the standard Stripe account fees (2.9% + .30 per successful card charge, the same as all other Stripe credit card transactions).
+Jotform never charges transaction fees, so you’ll only pay either the standard Stripe account fees (2.9 percent + .30 per successful card charge, the same as all other Stripe credit card transactions) or the standard Square account fees (2.6 percent + .10 per successful card charge).